lowzack/sportschirp/README.md

 Just a quick little project I started to experiment more with WebSockets.

-More info and better code coming soon.
+More info and better code coming eventually.
 This was thrown together extremely quickly.